Wade Wilson (film character): Marvel Cinematic Universe

-In May 2022, screenwriter Michael Waldron confirmed in an interview that there were discussions within Marvel regarding Deadpool making a cameo appearance in the film Doctor Strange in the Multiverse of Madness (2022), as he himself felt "[it] would’ve been crazy to not raise that" after the inclusions of other X-Men related elements in the film such as the Savage Land and the character Professor Charles Xavier (played by returning X-Men actor Patrick Stewart).
+In May 2022, screenwriter Michael Waldron confirmed in an interview that there had been discussions within Marvel regarding Reynolds making a cameo appearance as Deadpool in the multiverse-focused film Doctor Strange in the Multiverse of Madness (2022), as he himself felt "[it] would've been crazy to not raise that" after the inclusions of other X-Men related elements in the film such as the Savage Land and the character Professor Charles Xavier (played by returning X-Men actor Patrick Stewart).
 However, Waldron would ultimately feel as if the film was an unfitting place to feature the character.
 The Marvel Studios: Assembled episode on the making of Multiverse of Madness also featured concept art depicting a "Deadpool dimension", an alternate world cityscape with multiple billboards adorned with Deadpool-themed posters and comic book art.
-A pair of sneakers inspired by Deadpool's costume appears in the main-on-end credits sequence of the Disney+ television series She-Hulk: Attorney at Law (2022), featured as part of a collection of Marvel Comics-inspired sneakers owned by Augustus Pugliese (Josh Segarra).
+A pair of sneakers inspired by Deadpool's costume appears in the main-on-end credits sequence of the metafictional Disney+ television series She-Hulk: Attorney at Law (2022), featured as part of a collection of Marvel Comics-inspired sneakers owned by Augustus Pugliese (Josh Segarra).

+In October 2025, former MCU filmmaker and DC Studios co-chairman James Gunn revealed that he had spoken to Ryan Reynolds about a potential cameo appearance as Deadpool in the DC Universe (DCU) television series Peacemaker (2022-2025).
+Deadpool would've appeared in the season 2 finale "Full Nelson" as an inhabitant of one of the alternate dimensions observed by A.R.G.U.S. within the Quantum Unfolding Chamber.
+Despite Reynolds' enthusiasm, the cameo was ultimately scrapped out of concern for the various legal issues involved in licensing out the character from Marvel Studios to appear on the series.